 8) Faster time-to-market

-One may have a better product than competition; but if it doesn’t reach the target customers in time, then even the best product is bound to play catch-up (with that of the competitor’s).
+One may have a better product than its competition; but if it doesn’t reach the target customers in time, then even the best product is bound to play catch-up (with that of the competitor’s).
 That means manufacturers have a very short time-span within which to launch their products, else risk losing out to competition.
 There’s also the risk of the product being rendered redundant or even obsolete.

-Therefore, a very tight product launch schedule (window) leaves often manufacturers susceptible to mistakes or quality discrepancies.
+Therefore, a very tight product launch schedule (window) often leaves manufacturers susceptible to mistakes or quality discrepancies.